anthng/VN-Crawling/README.md

 # VNCrawling

-This is a repository contains crawling tools to scrape some website (include Linkedin, VnFoody, Vnexpress).
+This is a repository containing a crawling tool to scrape some websites (include Linkedin, VnFoody, Vnexpress).

 ---------------------------------------